renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! note
-    Renovate can fetch changelogs from Bitbucket, Gitea (Forgejo), GitHub and GitLab platforms only, and setting the URL to an unsupported host/platform type won't change that.
+    Renovate can fetch changelogs from Bitbucket, Gitea (Forgejo), GitHub and GitLab platforms only, and setting the URL to an unsupported host/platform type does not change that.

 ### replacementName

 This config option only works with some managers.
-We're working to support more managers, subscribe to issue [renovatebot/renovate#14149](https://github.com/renovatebot/renovate/issues/14149) to follow our progress.
+We are working to support more managers, subscribe to issue [renovatebot/renovate#14149](https://github.com/renovatebot/renovate/issues/14149) to follow our progress.

 Managers which do not support replacement: